Lawn Care in Coral Springs, FL

 1 trusted lawn care pro serving Coral Springs and nearby areas.
 Compare services, ratings, and contact directly — no lead fees.

 Looking for the best lawn care in Coral Springs, Florida?
 We track 1 verified local lawn care pro serving Coral Springs, Broward County, and surrounding neighborhoods including Eagle Trace, Coral Creek, Whispering Woods.
 Collectively they've earned 297 Google reviews at an average of 5.0★.
 Coral Springs is known as planned suburb at the western edge of Broward, A-rated schools, and almost no commercial blight by design.
 It's consistently ranked among Florida's safest cities — popular with families relocating from Northeast suburbs.
 Climate here: tropical maritime — warm winters in the high 70s, summer highs around 90 with steady sea breezes, intense rainy season June through October.
-For lawn care specifically, local homeowners plan around Atlantic hurricanes, king tide saltwater intrusion, the highest property insurance rates in Florida.
+South FL's year-round growing season means 12-month lawn care contracts are the norm — St. Augustine, Bahia, and zoysia all need different programs.
+For lawn care specifically, local homeowners plan around Atlantic hurricanes, king tide saltwater intrusion, the highest property insurance rates in Florida. $55–$100/visit (1/4 ac) · full service $180–$350/mo.
 Florida lawns grow year-round — and so do the weeds, chinch bugs, and brown patch fungus.
 The lawn-care and landscaping companies below handle weekly mowing, fertilization programs, weed and pest control, irrigation repair, mulch, palm trimming, and full landscape design.
 Most offer monthly maintenance plans tuned for Florida grass types: St. Augustine, Bahia, Zoysia, and Bermuda.

 All Lawn Care in Coral Springs